LORD-MicroStrain/Protocols/Wireless/Commands.md

 uint16_t checksum;                                        //Checksum of [stopFlag - mode]
 ```

-##### Initial Received Response:
+##### Base Station Received Response:
-This response comes from the Base Station indicating that the command was received and the Base Station is attempting to switch the Node's communication protocol and verify communication.
+This response comes from the Base Station indicating that the command was received and the Base Station is testing communication with the Node.

 ```cpp
 uint8_t startByte              = 0xAA;                    //Start of Packet Byte